jhagdu/hadoopcluster-ansible/README.md

 - Finally run setupHadoopCluster.yml using 'ansible-playbook setupHadoopCluster.yml' command

 ## Note
-- Recommended to use RedHat AMI or OS for K8s Master and Workers
+- Recommended to use RedHat AMI or OS for Hadoop Name and Data Nodes
 - Ansible Config file should include previliage_escalation block to become root user in order to configure AWS Instances

 # Links